 - Capital City Club, Board of Governors - Executive Committee

 - South Carolina Afterschool Alliance, Board of Directors - Chairman

-- My Carolina (USC) Alumni Association, Board of Governors
+- University of South Carolina Alumni Association, Board of Governors

 - Talented Tenth, Board of Directors

 - South Carolina State Museum Board

 - Columbia Opportunity Resource (COR), Board of Directors